indiana-university/rivet-docs/content/components/information/integrating.md

 ---

 ## Frontend JavaScript frameworks
+Rivet comes with a vanilla JavaScript file to handle the following:

+- opening and closing modals
+- dismissing alerts
+- opening drop-down menus
+- toggling the drawer

-Rivet comes with a vanilla Javascript file to handle opening/closing modals, dismissing alerts, opening drop-down menus and toggling the drawer.
-If you are using a frontend JavaScript framework, you may need adapt Rivet to suit the needs of your application.
+If you’re using a frontend JavaScript framework, you may need adapt Rivet to suit the needs of your application.

-In this article we'll look at the [Alert](/components/overlays/alerts/) component and how you might go about translating it's functionality to a frontend JavaScript framework.
-For our example we'll be using [React](https://reactjs.org), but the same concepts could be applied to [Angular](https://angularjs.org/) and [VueJS](https://vuejs.org/).
+In this article we'll look at the [alert](/components/overlays/alerts/) component component and show how you can translate its functionality to a frontend JavaScript framework.
+We’ll use [React](https://reactjs.org) for our example, but you can apply the same concepts to [Angular](https://angularjs.org/) and [VueJS](https://vuejs.org/).

 ## Rivet's included JavaScript
 Rivet's JavaScript takes traditional DOM manipulation approach to interactivity using browser APIs like `querySelectorAll()` to get DOM elements and manipulate their attributes.
-In frameworks like React, interactivity is managed by binding those attributes to data or [state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class).
-These are two different approaches for handling the interactive aspects of a component, but the goal we are trying to accomplish remains the same, adding a class or removing an element from the DOM, for example.
+Frameworks like React manage interactivity by binding those attributes to data or [state](https://reactjs.org/docs/state-and-lifecycle.html#adding-local-state-to-a-class).

+These are two different approaches for handling the interactive aspects of a component, but we can use either approach to accomplish the same goal.
+(For example, we could add a class or remove an element from the DOM using either approach.)

 ## The Rivet Alert
 Without any JavaScript involved, the base Alert component can still be used to display messages that cannot be dismissed, for example: